 The Supremes, The History Of The Legend

-The original lineup of "THE SUPREMES" consisted of Florence Ballard, Diana Ross, and Mary Wilson.
+The original trio of "THE SUPREMES" consisted of Florence Ballard, Diana Ross, and Mary Wilson.
 In 1967 Florence left the group and was replaced by Cindy Birdsong.
-Diana Ross departed in 1970 and Jean Terrell replaced her.
-In 1972 Lynda Laurence was chosen to replace Cindy.
-In 1973 both Jean and Lynda departed, Cindy returned and Scherrie Payne became the trio's final lead singer.
+Diana Ross departed in January 1970 and Jean Terrell replaced her.
+In early 1972 Lynda Laurence was chosen to replace Cindy.
+In October of 1973 both Jean and Lynda departed, Cindy returned and Scherrie Payne became the trio's final lead singer.
 In 1976 Cindy was replaced by the final Supreme, Susaye Greene.
 June 12th 1977 The Supremes (Scherrie Payne, Mary Wilson, and Susaye Greene) performed their final farewell performance and the Supremes were officially disbanded.

 The above artwork is from the 2011 Supremes' release on the Universal/Motown Label "Let Yourself Go, The 70's Albums, VOL. 2: 1974-1977, THE FINAL SESSIONS.